 In my previous articles in the series I had paved my way through some dishes with unparalleled heritage.
 This piece takes the momentum forward with another one of my all-time favourite dishes, Kolkata Biryani, which has its own stories to tell.
 Biryani itself is a dish which invokes a lot of feelings amongst people of the sub-continent.
 There have been several debates pertaining to what and how a ‘biryani’ should be.
-Biryani lovers consider its vegetarian version a blasphemy and there have also been instances of this term being used quite loosely.
-Considering the soaring popularity of the dish, many renditions of biryani have come into the scene, as for instance, Moradabadi Biryani, which according to many Biryani connoisseurs is merely a pulao.
+Biryani lovers consider its vegetarian version a blasphemy.
+There have also been instances of this term being used quite loosely.
+Considering the soaring popularity of the dish, many renditions of biryani have come into the scene.
+For instance, Moradabadi Biryani, which according to many Biryani connoisseurs is merely a pulao.

 SO, WHAT EXACTLY IS BIRYANI?